knobs-dials/live-hasher/README.md

 Hashfile checker, hashfile maker.

-The main addition is a mode that keeps watching the given directory (recursive listdirs, 1-minute interval), but skips files that haven't changed mtime or size.
+The main addition is a mode that keeps watching the directories, recalculates hashes for files that change mtime or size, and stops watching after a time.

-Stops after the directory it watches has been idle for some time (defauly 6 hours)
+One thread per directory argument, which can help speed when they are on different disks/servers.

 The use cases this was for is dealing sensibly with datasets while being collected, files while being copied in, and such.

-Also runs a thread per directory argument, which can help wallclock speed when they are on different disks.

 ### Limitations

-The main caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, our primary information store, doesn't contain these.
+The main caveat is that when you stop and re-run, it can't really do a size or mtime check, because the hashfile, our only information store, doesn't contain these.

-There's a "re-hash files with mtime younger than X" argument (default 5min) to help there, but it makes the assumption that older files never change, and that mtime means local age (e.g. not true in rsync). so be sure that makes sense for you.
+There's a "re-hash files with mtime younger than X" argument (default 5min) to help there, but it makes the assumption that older files never change, and that mtime means local age (e.g. not true in rsync). so be sure that makes sense for your use.

 ### Notes: